ShadowMario/FNF-PsychEngine/README.md

 after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Psych Engine!*

+If the compiler gives an error saying that hxCodec cannot be found read this issue to fix it: ShadowMario/FNF-PsychEngine#12770

 ## Customization:

 if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`